-The Trademark Examination Guideline was published in 2021 and is different to the edition in 2019.
-It has included a specific section for confusion risk among pharmaceutical trademarks.
+The Trademark Examination Guideline was published in 2021 and different from the recent edition in 2019, it has included a specific section for confusion risk among pharmaceutical trademarks.
 It is accepted in the Guideline that while confusion risk assessment for pharmaceutical trademarks, regardless of whether the pharmaceuticals are either prescription or non-prescription, the relevant consumer will perform with a high level of attention when buying or using them since they are all directly related to human health.
-Although the Guideline only sheds light on the proceedings before the Turkish Patent and Trademark Office (TPTO), it is expected that it can also have an impact on court proceedings.
+Although the Guideline only sheds light on the proceedings before the TPTO, it is expected that it can also have an impact on court proceedings.

-In addition, the number of trademark applications for pharmaceutical trademarks has considerably increased after the covid-19 pandemic.
-It has been observed that many trademark applications comprising of the words 'covid' and 'corona' with no distinctive elements have been filed during the pandemic.
+In addition, the number of trademark applications for pharmaceutical trademarks has considerably increased after the Covid-19 pandemic.
+It has been observed that many trademark applications comprising of the words "covid" and "corona" with no distinctive elements have been filed during the pandemic.
 The TPTO rejected most of these registrations after its ex-officio examination, not only for pharmaceuticals but for a broader scope of the goods.

-There is also an increasing trend in anti-counterfeiting efforts regarding pharmaceutical products.
-Primarily taking into account that there is an enormous rise in counterfeit goods because of the delays in supply chains caused by covid-19 measures.
+There is also an increasing trend in anticounterfeiting efforts regarding pharmaceutical products.
+Primarily taking into account that there is enormous raise in counterfeit goods due to delays in supply chain that Covid-

+19 measures caused.